giovanniboscu/continuous-section-field/docs/csf_sp_user_guide.md

 result set - area, moments of inertia, warping constant, shear areas and more - at any position along the member axis.
 No Python code required.

-**The key advantage over using sectionproperties directly**: CSF interpolates geometry and material properties CONTINUOUSLY along the member axis.
+**The key advantage over using sectionproperties directly**: CSF interpolates geometry and material properties *continuously* along the member axis.
 A single YAML file describes a tapered or composite member completely; csf_sp samples it at whatever stations you need, giving you `A(z)`, `EI(z)`, `J(z)` as a continuous field rather than a set of disconnected cross-sections.